H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Cross-Site Request Forgery (CSRF).md

 #### 3) Stealthy Exploitation

  -  CSRF works quietly, using standard browser behaviour without needing advanced malware.
 Users might be unaware of the attack, making them susceptible to repeated exploitation.

+# Types of CSRF Attack

+#### 1) Traditional CSRF

+ - Conventional CSRF attacks frequently concentrate on state-changing actions carried out by submitting forms.
+The victim is tricked into submitting a form without realising the associated data like cookies, URL parameters, etc. The victim's web browser sends an HTTP request to a web application form where the victim has already been authenticated.
+These forms are made to transfer money, modify account information, or alter an email address.

+#### 2) XMLHttpRequest CSRF (Asynchronous)

+ - An asynchronous CSRF exploitation occurs when operations are initiated without a complete page request-response cycle.
+This is typical of contemporary online apps that leverage asynchronous server communication (via XMLHttpRequest or the Fetch API) and JavaScript to produce more dynamic user interfaces.
+These attacks use asynchronous calls instead of the more conventional form submissions.
+Still, they exploit the same trust relationship between the user and the online service.

+#### 3) Flash-based CSRF (.swf malicious Flash file)

+ - The term "Flash-based CSRF" describes the technique of conducting a CSRF attack by taking advantage of flaws in Adobe Flash Player components.
+Internet applications with features like interactive content, video streaming, and intricate animationsflash based csrf have been made possible with Flash.
+But over time, security flaws in Flash, particularly those that can be used to launch CSRF attacks, have become a major source of worry.
+As HTML5 technology advanced and security flaws multiplied, official support for Adobe Flash Player ceased on December 31, 2020.